Python Numpy Array Tutorial

 However, you should know that, on a structural level, an array is basically nothing but pointers.
 It’s a combination of a memory address, a data type, a shape, and strides:

-• The data type or dtype pointer describes the kind of elements that are contained within the array,
+pointer describes the kind of elements that are contained within the array, - The

-• The shape indicates the shape of the array, and
+indicates the shape of the array, and - The

 Or, in other words, an array contains information about the raw data, how to locate an element and how to interpret an element.